 Sam and Prue Pincott’s 2600 hens roost and lay Holbrook Paddock Eggs in portable sheds which are moved onto fresh pasture twice weekly; they’re free to roam the paddock with access to fresh grass, bugs and grubs.
 Two Maremma dogs protect them from predators, as they’re never locked up.

-Mayfield Farm on the Dorrigo Plateau is home to Ian and Sandra’s flock of Plymouth Rock chieckens.
+Mayfield Farm on the Dorrigo Plateau is home to Ian and Sandra’s flock of Plymouth Rock chickens.
 They’re free to dust bath, scratch and hunt for grubs and bugs.
 Supplementary feed is corn, wheat and sunflower seeds with access to shell grit, Calgrit and seaweed meal throughout the day.

 Therese and Andre Hearne’s Near River Produce is based on the mid North Coast.
 A flock of mainly black Australorp hens—with a few Aruacanas—spend their days ranging around the market garden paddock, foraging on the bugs, grubs and grasses, along with an organic grain-based feed in their run.